bbnm5246tw/bbnm5246tw.github.io/README.md

 ## MyProject

 - Name: MovieList
-* Illustrate: Mainly to learn to use API concatenation and localStorage to achieve the function of displaying multiple movie data on the web page and making and adding to favorites
+* Illustrate: Review the previously learned commands and functions by making a movie page